char0n/ramda-adjunct/README.md

 `dist/RA.web.standalone.js` - ES5 compliant bundle, running in browsers.
 It has `ramda.js` pre-bundled.

-You can always find fresh build files in circle-ci [artifacts](https://circleci.com/gh/char0n/ramda-adjunct).
+You can always find fresh build files in exposed as artifacts of GitHub Actions.

 ## Tree shaking support